-Tatcha Silk Canvas Primer Packaging & Price
+Packaging & Price

-Tatcha Silk Canvas Primer Ingredients & Cruelty-Free Status
+Ingredients & Cruelty-Free Status

 As previously mentioned, green tea, rice, and algae form the foundation for the Tatcha skincare line.
 Specifically, Hadasei-3 provides nutrient-rich active skin essentials (including lactic acids, amino acids, enzymes, and minerals.

 Immediately after application, the skin looks smooth and perfected.
-This primer makes any foundation worn on top look 10X better – especially if you have large pores as I do!
+This primer makes any foundation worn on top look 10X better – especially if you have large pores like I do!
 But does the Tatcha Silk Canvas Primer hold up against oily skin?

-Where is the Tatcha Silk Canvas Primer sold?
+Where is the Silk Canvas Primer sold?

-The Tatcha Silk Canvas Primer is sold online via the Tatcha website internationally.
+The Silk Canvas Primer is sold online via the Tatcha website internationally.
 Within the United States, Canada, and Singapore, Tatcha is sold at Sephora.

 Final Thoughts on the Tatcha Silk Canvas Primer

-My wallet wishes that I hated the Tatcha Silk Canvas Primer, but my heart loves it.
-I’ve never had a primer provide my skin such a flawless finish that leaves it looking so radiant and healthy.
+My wallet wishes that I hated the Silk Canvas Primer, but my heart loves it.
+I’ve never owned a primer that provide my skin such a flawless finish.
+When I wear this primer, my skin looks so radiant and healthy.

 Also, the price may be steep but a little product goes a long way.
 Only apply this primer in places where a blurring effect is needed.
 By applying this product intentionally, this primer will last a long time.
 Do I recommend this primer?
 I do.